Companies Enhance Investments in Cloud Security Measures

 Physical Security, Infrastructure Security and Application-Level Security are the three elements of Cloud Security.
 The service provider is responsible for the physical and infrastructure security. while application-level security, which is the cause for 80 percent of the security breaches, is the responsibility of the company and its users.

 Cloud security experts recommend companies to monitor threat scenarios by deploying features such as cybersecurity scanners, ensuring correct user privileges and encrypting their data and databases.

-Analyst firm Gartner estimates that the market for Cloud-based security services will grow 21 percent in 2017 and reach nearly $9 billion globally by 2020.
+Analyst firm Gartner estimates that the market for Cloud-based security services will grow 21 percent in 2017 and reach nearly USD 9 billion globally by 2020.

-According to the Cloud Security Solutions Forecast from Forrester Research, in the near future most companies will look at adopting commercial off-the-shelf solutions for their cloud security needs.
+According to the Forrester’s cloud security forecast , bring this to the end of that sentence most companies will look at adopting commercial off-the-shelf solutions for their cloud security needs.
 Cloud security gateways, centralized cloud security management, hypervisor security and native IaaS/PaaS platform security are likely to be the major growth areas for cloud security.